Eschatologue/CM_wiki/docs/class/magus/index.md

 ### Level 9: Spellsunder

 You can use [Spellstrike] to cut down hostile spells.
-When you see a creature cast a spell that will affect you, you can take a Reaction to expend a spell slot and use an Arcane Armoury weapon to attack the spell as it takes effect.
+When you see a creature cast a spell that will affect you, you can take a **:rsc-r: Reaction**{ .rsc } to expend a spell slot and use an Arcane Armoury weapon to attack the spell as it takes effect.

 If the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
 If it was cast at a level higher than the slot you expended, make an attack roll with your weapon.
 If your attack roll exceeds 12 + twice the level of the spell, the spell fails and has no effect.